apel/rest/doc/admin.md

 ## Exposed ports

-80   - used by the APEL server service, by the Apache server 443  - used by the APEL server service, by the Apache server (for HTTOS) 3306 - used by the APEL server service and the MySQL service
+80   - used by the APEL server service, by the Apache server

+443  - used by the APEL server service, by the Apache server (for HTTPS)

+3306 - used by the APEL server service and the MySQL service

 ## Interacting with Running Docker Containers on Kubernetes

-To do this, you must first install kubectl (See https://coreos.com/kubernetes/docs/latest/configure-kubectl.html for a guide how to do this)
+To do this, you must first install `kubectl` (See https://coreos.com/kubernetes/docs/latest/configure-kubectl.html for a guide how to do this)

-1. List the "pods", you are looking for something of the form "accounting-server-rc-XXXXX"
+1. List the "pods", you are looking for something of the form `accounting-server-rc-XXXXX`

    `kubectl -s kubernetes_ip --user="kubectl" --token="auth_token" --insecure-skip-tls-verify=true get pods --namespace=kube-system`